 Indeed, the definition is so expansive that it may include sermons, Bible Studies, marriage courses, counselling, and prayer.
-Before a Government spokesman denies this is the case, let’s turn to the reports themselves.
+Before this is denied, let’s allow the HRLC to speak for itself,

 Under the heading of, “RELIGIOUS CONVERSION THERAPY IN AUSTRALIA TODAY”, the HRLC report refers to new forms of conversion practice, which include promoting self-control and abstinence.

 “Instead, they are beginning to promote activities designed to help same-sex attracted people live chaste and celibate lives, in accordance with the sexual ethics of their religious traditions.”

 As one academic in the field of gender studies has said to me in private, according to the above assertion, “self control is conversion therapy”.
 In one foul stroke, significant portions of the Bible would have to be removed.

 The examples don’t end there.
 According to the same report, affirming the historical and biblical definition of marriage is also considered a form of conversion therapy,

 “This ‘welcoming but not affirming’ posture equates to a more sophisticated version of the old evangelical adage, ‘love the sinner, hate the sin’.
 LGBT conversion therapy is not prominently promoted.
 However, LGBT people worshipping in communities that present cisgendered heterosexual marriage as the only valid form of gender and sexual expression are positioned to repress and reject their LGBT characteristics and to seek reorientation.”